swanbeck/coral_cli/README.md

 ```
 These variables must be set because Darwin launches Docker containers using the host system's Docker installation.

 Once the proper environment variables are set, a Docker compose file can be created to start the relevant containers.
-The compose file to be run can be specified explicitly with `-f` or a local file `(docker-)compose.y(a)ml` will be used if exists and not overwritten.
+The compose file to be run can be specified explicitly with `-f` or a local file `(docker-)compose.y(a)ml` will be used if exists and not overriden.
 As an example, here is a valid Docker compose file that is compatible with Darwin launch:
 ```yaml
 # compose.yaml
 x-darwin-config: